Skip to main content

 Yomi is a relatively new technology.
 Approximately 200 practices nationwide have adopted it.
 Practices that invest in Yomi typically prioritize digital precision and the long-term outcomes that better implant placement produces.
 We are proud to make this technology available to our patients in Central Florida.

-The best way to find out is a consultation and 3D scan.
-We will show you the technology, walk through your options, and explain exactly what your case would look like — including timeline, cost, and recovery — before you leave the appointment.
+A consultation and 3D scan are the best way to find out whether Yomi is right for your case.
+We will show you the technology and walk through your options.
+Before you leave the appointment, you will know what your case would look like, including timeline, cost, and recovery.